kimkraunz/fantasy_football/README.md

 # Fantasy Football- using a Bayesian approach to predict a fantasy football team

-##This continues to be a work in process
+##This continues to be a work in progress

 Here's where I am in the process